 - Brace your abdominal muscles and hold them in the position for the desired amount of time.

-Do this for at least 20 to 30 seconds to get an excellent result.
+- Do this for at least 20 to 30 seconds or 8-10 times per side.

-6. Crouch hover plank
+6. Crouch Hover Plank

-It helps you boost your abdominal strength and improve balance and posture.
+The crouch hover plank is another basic core exercise for beginners, especially women.
+It helps boost abdominal strength and improve balance and posture.

 - Get into a tabletop position on your hands and knees.
 Legs behind you, knees on the ground, and maintain a tight core.

-- Now slightly lift your knees off the ground so that your body weight stays on your hands and toes.
+- Now slightly lift your knees off the ground so your body weight stays on your hands and toes.

 - Hold in this position for at least 30 seconds for a better result.

-Different Plank Types for intermediate
+The Best Plank Types for intermediate

 7. Rocking plank

-If you have been working out for a while, you may try some modified plank variations, like the rocking plank.
+If you have been working out for a while, you may try modified plank variations, like the rocking plank.

 How to do the rocking plank: